Facade panels made of glassfibre reinforced concrete

 The exquisite texture is an interior highlight and an elegant eye-catcher.
 The shiny surface reflects the light.
 The slabs have a different look depending on how the sunlight falls.

 The coarse, dark grain gives this slab a individual look.
 A special surface treatment lends the texture a unique speckled appearance, which forms an exciting contrast especially with light colours. terrazzo black gives the facade a discreet two-tone effect.

 The appearance of the new slate texture is based on slate slabs and their natural layers.
 A unique light refraction occurs at the edges of the rock layers, causing them to stand out to varying degrees depending on the angle the light hits.
 Since light conditions change over the course of the day, the facade with this texture has a different appearance depending on the time of day.
-This gives the building a vibrant and natural look.
-Like an image of nature, the facade blends harmoniously into its surroundings.

 Due to its plasticity, concrete skin can be run smoothly over corners and edges.
 The curved elements are tailor-made as a single piece and are therefore available as round arches, corners, or U-cross sections.
 Flowing transitions create monolithic facades with undisturbed joints.
 The combination of large format panels with formparts provides an economical solution for the entire building envelope.